rschmehl/awesco.eu/content/authors/andrea-zanelli/_index.md

 ---
 # Display name
-name: Rachel Leuthold
+name: Andrea Zanelli

 # Order of appearance
-weight: 3
+weight: 4

 # Username (this should match the folder name)
 authors:
-- rachel-leuthold
+- andrea-zanelli

 # Is this the primary user of the site?
 superuser: false